Kichi779/Twitch-Viewer-Bot/README.md

 # ⚠️Legal⚠️

 The software designed to perform website security testing.
 The author is not responsible for any illegal use of these programs.
 This is 100% educational, please do not misuse this tool.

+If there is a legal problem, please contact my e-mail address.

+kichi779@protonmail.com